backdrop-contrib/slick/slick_example/README.txt

 Slick Example Module
 ================================================================================
-You don't need this module if you are a developer, or site builder.
+You may not need this module if you are a developer, or site builder.

 No fields installed by default, unless there is enough interest which can be done without using Features.